CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T003-SBS.md

 2. Select the 3 dots, to see the options of this environment
 ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/2020-10-16-15-31-56.png)

 3. Choose Approvals and Checks.
-Add a user, and press Create
+Then select Approvals again and Add a user, and press Create

 4. Run the pipeline and notice how the pipeline waits before moving to the DeployProd stage